 Janeill Cooper is a dance maker, performing artist and proud native of Queens, NY.
 Since beginning her dance training locally at Edge School of the Arts she continued to receive training from Frank Sinatra School of the Arts, Earl Mosley’s Institute of the Arts, and The Ailey School.
-Janeill earned a Bachelor of Fine Arts in Dance from The University of the Arts in Philadelphia, under the direction of Donna Faye Burchfield.
-Janeill was a member of Ronald K. Brown/EVIDENCE and is currently collaborating with Christal Brown’s INSPIRIT.
+Janeill earned a Bachelor of Fine Arts in Dance (‘17) from The University of the Arts, under the direction of Donna Faye Burchfield.
+Janeill was a member of Ronald K. Brown/EVIDENCE and has been a collaborating artist with Christal Brown’s INSPIRIT.

 Photo by Michel Leroy